 -

-Luca was born at Banham Zoo, it didn't take him long to test the water in the pool.
-And, he loves it!
+Luca was born at Banham Zoo, but it didn't take him long to test the water in his pool at the Sanctuary.
+And he loves it!

 -

-He was one of two cubs born to mum Mishka in March 2021, he arrived at the Sanctuary in July 2023
+One of two cubs born to mum Mishka in March 2021, Luca arrived at the Sanctuary in July 2023

 -